FERAL OFFICE

 A series of lush gardens trace the West Coast Basin Barrier, a 15 km long line of injection wells in Torrance, Los Angeles.

-Reversing the old strategy of injecting precious freshwater to hold back the sea, the existing wells now pump the saltwater up to soak the humid gardens and spongy marsh enclosures.
-Saltwater infrastructure becomes spatial and public here: the well pavilion and extending garden walls channel saltwater to salicornia meadows and food gardens, saltmarsh flower fields and a walled tamarisk grove.
+Reversing the old strategy of pumping precious freshwater down to hold back the sea, the existing wells now redirect the saltwater up to soak into the humid gardens and marsh enclosures.
+The Saltwater infrastructure becomes spatial and public here: the well pavilion, “springbox”, and channel system within the garden walls – direct the brackish waters to salicornia meadows, food gardens, saltmarsh flower fields and a walled tamarisk grove.

 As sea levels rise, a less visible yet just as destructive invasion of saltwater into the aquifers takes place beneath Los Angeles.
 On a larger urban scale, the Saltwater Gardens straddle this boundary of seawater incursion beneath the city – about 2 miles inland from the coast.
 The existing (and problematic) solution of a Sea Wall of freshwater injection wells will not hold for much longer in the extremes of climate change.
 The Saltwater Gardens form a necklace of much needed verdant public spaces in Torrance, diverting and utilizing the influx of saltwater and thereby protecting the freshwater basin of Los Angeles.